 (not to be missed, step back 50yrs) & several mini markets

-This is a great opportunity to see some of the world’s most beautiful scenery….all in one day!
+Explore some of the world’s most beautiful scenery of Paxos – Antipaxos ….all in one day!

-Why not arrange a dive whilst on Paxos.
-Paxos enjoys year round 30 metre visibility with some stunning
+Why not arrange a dive whilst on Paxos with the PADI Dive center.
+Paxos enjoys year round 30 metre visibility with some stunning underwater scenery.
+Be adventerous and explore the dramatic caves on the west coast and even a recently discovered shipwreck!